The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 The painting is also a remarkable example of Mannerism, the artistic style that followed the High Renaissance.
 Unlike the perfect harmony and natural balance of artists like Leonardo or Raphael, Mannerism embraces complexity, elegance, and sometimes deliberate exaggeration.
 Figures may appear elongated, compositions more intricate, and perspectives slightly theatrical.

 In Veronese’s hands, Mannerism becomes something uniquely Venetian: a celebration of grandeur, spectacle, and refined sophistication.
 The composition remains harmonious, yet it is enriched by a sense of abundance, layered narratives, and visual sophistication that invites prolonged contemplation.
-Its composition is a masterpiece of balance and rhythm that at least glance appears chaotic!
+Its composition is a masterpiece of balance and rhythm that at first glance appears chaotic!

 A Perfectly Balanced Wedding